 Whew – That’s a lot of picking up and putting down your phone in a day.
 Basically, what that amounts to is 704 opportunities to drop your phone while you’re picking it up and putting it down — each and every day!

 That’s why you want (and need) a safe and secure way to hold onto and type into your smartphone on a daily basis.

 Unless you have a cell phone ring holder, that is!

 A cell phone ring holder is a helpful and clever way to keep a grip on your smartphone…

 A phone ring grip sticks securely onto smartphones, tablets, and phone cases — and it folds completely flat when you’re not using it.

 With a cell phone ring holder attached to your smartphone, you can:

 - Take selfies effortlessly (…you’ll never fear dropping your phone trying to get the angle just right again!)

 - Hold your smartphone or tablet safely and comfortably (…and still be able to type easily)

-- Save your pinky fingers (if you text or type a lot on your phone)
+- Save your pinky finger from pain (…if you text a lot on your phone)